hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature_membership.html.markdown

 # google\_gkehub\_feature\_membership

 Contains information about a GKEHub Feature Memberships.
 Feature Memberships configure GKEHub Features that apply to specific memberships rather than the project as a whole.
-This currently only supports the Config Management feature.
 The google_gke_hub is the Fleet API.

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.